Treasure City arrives on digital platforms Friday, 18th June 2021

 READ MORE: Tyger, Tyger

-Another risque topic covered, albeit subtly, is the ongoing demonstration for free education.
-Here, Orsolya Török-Illyés, the wife of director Szabolcs Hajdu plays a protester who clashes with the police.
-While never explicitly mentioned, this protest clearly relates to the heated political disagreements surrounding CEU University.
-Here Hungary’s right-wing government claimed the institution planned to destroy Europe with its inherently liberal values.
+Another risque topic covered, albeit subtly, is the ongoing demonstrations for a free education system.
+Here, Orsolya Török-Illyés, the director’s wife, Szabolcs Hajdu, plays a protester who clashes with the police.
+While never explicitly mentioning the real-life events it portrays, this protest relates to the heated political disagreements surrounding CEU University.
+Hungary’s right-wing government claimed the institution planned to destroy Europe with its inherently liberal values.
 These scenes also find relevance in the recent #freeSZFE movement, where students rejected a new government-appointed board that could undermine their school’s autonomy.
-Even though these events happened months after Treasure City’s initial Hungarian release, they play into the broader themes presented.

-However, the hardest-to-watch episode sees Fanni Wrochna’s aspiring actress and Árpád Schilling’s slimy theatre director take a taxi ride.
-The scene clearly references the #MeToo movement and the László Marton case of October 2017.
-Here Marton, a well-known theatre director, found himself accused by actress Lilla Sárosdi of sexual harassment and assault, with her accusations quickly followed by others.
-The result was one of the most prominent # MeToo cases in Hungary.
+However, the hardest episode in Treasure City sees Fanni Wrochna’s aspiring actress and Árpád Schilling’s slimy theatre director take a taxi ride together.
+The scene references the #MeToo movement and the László Marton case of October 2017.
+Marton, a well-known theatre director, was accused by actress Lilla Sárosdi of sexual harassment and assault, with her accusations quickly followed by others.
+The result was one of the most prominent ‘Me Too’ cases in Hungary.

 READ MORE: DOGGY LOVE

-Given Hajdu’s previous films and his signature themes of realistic psychological human drama (e.g. White Palms, 2006 and It’s Not the Time of My Life, 2016), the resulting film occasionally feels dissatisfying.
-However, to date, Treasure City is also Hajdu’s most personal film, a visual political statement targeting a specific and small audience.
-And while at times limited, it is undoubtedly a breath of fresh air as it dares to challenge and reflect the state of current Hungarian society and politics.
+Given Hajdu’s previous films and his signature style of human psychological drama grounded in realism (e.g. White Palms (2006) and It’s Not the Time of My Life (2016), Treasure City occasionally feels clumsy despite it being Hajdu’s most personal film to date.
+However, for all these flaws, Treasure City is undoubtedly a breath of fresh air as it dares to challenge and reflect the state of current Hungarian society and politics.